A member of the Cinnamon and Bay Laurel family (Lauraceae), the Persea

 Months for fruit to ripen:

-after dropping or being picked off the tree.
+ripen after reaching maturity and dropping or being picked off the tree.
 For many

-cultivars, the fruit reach full size before they mature, so the only reliable
+cultivars, the fruit reach full size before they mature, so the only reliable indicator

 Storage after harvest:

-Dark green, glossy, oval, remain on tree for 2-3 years.
+Dark green, glossy, oval, remaining on the tree for 2-3 years.
 Some leaf drop when

 flowering is normal and may continue into warmer weather.
-Mexican cultivars
+Mexican cultivars have

-during the first three years.
-This tree should not be pruned, particularly lower
+the first three years.
+This tree should not be pruned, particularly the lower